DennisVargas/home-inventory-app/README.md

 # Home Inventory App

-## Written by Dennis Vargas, in Java and SQL with Android Studio
+## Written by Dennis Vargas, in Java with Android Studio

 ### Current Version: 0.1